Stuycs-K/final-project-3-huangp-shannonh/WORKLOG.md

 Photoshopped image, fixed presentation notes, researching how to decode echo hiding.

 ### 5/30/23
 Added a picture and the explanation for decoding echo hiding.
+Helped Perry with the demonstration notes by going over Audacity together.